marcmorente/rest-2nd-level/README.md

 ![Maturity Model Pyramid](https://martinfowler.com/articles/images/richardsonMaturityModel/overview.png)

 Is a way to measure how mature is your REST Api based on 4 models, from 0 to 4.
 I'd like to encourage this is not a standard.
 In fact, there is no standard defined to say if a REST Api is good enough or not.
-But the truth is, the Richardson Maturity Model was quickly adopted by the IT Industry, at least ot have "something to follow" to let you know you're doing well
+But the truth is, the Richardson Maturity Model was quickly adopted by the IT Industry, at least to have "something to follow" to let you know you're doing well

 #### Level 0: